Arrest made in fatal hit-and-run, but driver remains at large

 The victim, a 41-year-old man, was crossing the street on foot at 1120 N. and Main Street when the van hit him, which “forced his body onto the hood of the white van and into the air, before landing on the pavement.”
 The van then fled the scene.

-The witness began CPR on the victim, however, he succumbed to his injuries and died there, investigators said.
+The witness began CPR on Nelson, the victim.
+However, he succumbed to his injuries and died there, investigators said.

 Police searching for driver involved in a fatal hit and run in Layton